biotaphy/tutorials/_sources/tutorial/w7_build_pam.md.txt

 intersected with a geospatial grid to produce a two-dimensional (longitude/x and latitude/y) Matrix for each layer.
 Each 2-D matrix is converted into a 1-D matrix - a single column with "sites", identified by the coordinates of the center of the grid cell.
- (x,y) along the y axis) which are then appended together, forming a 3-d matrix with each data layer (species) representing a column, and each row a site.
-"sites", identified by the coordinates of the center of the grid cell.
+Each row, identified by the y axis, represent a site.
+In the matrix, this is considered the "0" axis.
+Each column, identified by the x axis, represents the species presence or absence in each site.
+In the matrix, this is considered the "1" axis.

 ## Step 1: Build a grid to analyze a group of multi-species dataset